 Wrapping Up

-Systems Thinking, when combined with the Iceberg Model, provides a robust framework for understanding and addressing the complexities of software systems.
 The Iceberg Model emphasizes that visible issues represent only a fraction of the underlying complexity.
 In the realm of software development, these surface-level challenges often stem from deeper, less obvious patterns, structures, and systemic causes.

 In software development, the Iceberg Model promotes a shift from short-term problem-solving to long-term strategic thinking.
-While developers may initially notice symptoms like slow performance or faulty features, systems thinking allows them to identify deeper systemic factors, such as flawed architecture, communication breakdowns between components, or workflow bottlenecks.
+While developers may initially notice symptoms like slow performance or faulty features, Systems Thinking allows them to identify deeper systemic factors, such as flawed architecture, communication breakdowns between components, or workflow bottlenecks.